 The SEHD Faculty Mentoring Program was established in 2001.
 The purpose of the program is to provide support to pre-tenured faculty.
-To realize this outcome, the mentoring program provides a variety of supports, including monthly mentoring meetings, individual mentor-mentee meetings as requested, and periodic progress checks.
+To realize this outcome, the mentoring program provides a variety of supports, including monthly mentoring meetings with mentor and/or Associate Dean of Faculty Affairs, individual mentor-mentee meetings as requested, and periodic progress checks.
 Some of the specific objectives of the program include the following activities and outcomes for both mentors and mentees:

-- Developing a research agenda
+Developing a research agenda

-- Developing a writing schedule

-- Producing scholarly products to be submitted to refereed journals

-• Producing other research/scholarly products such as grant proposals and conference presentation proposals

-- · Identifying strategies to manage time effectively - Developing resiliency about the publishing process - •Observing teaching and offering teaching strategies

-•Identifying or developing strategies to balance time among responsibilities in the areas of teaching, research, service, and professional commitments.
+- Developing a writing schedule - Producing scholarly products to be submitted to refereed journals - Producing other research/scholarly products such as grant proposals and conference presentation proposals - Identifying strategies to manage time effectively - Developing resiliency about the publishing process - Observing teaching and offering teaching strategies - Identifying or developing strategies to balance time among responsibilities in the areas of teaching, research, service, and professional commitments.

 Eligible mentees are tenure track faculty in the School of Education & Human Development who desire to engage in a collaborative relationship with a senior member of the SEHD faculty.
 Eligible mentors are tenured faculty members who agree to meet their mentees on a regular basis and are willing to offer the mentees support in their research, teaching, and other scholarly activities.
 Mentoring support is also available for clinical and research faculty.
-For more information contact Dr. Dorothy Garrison-Wade at 303-315-4957.
+For more information contact Dorothy Garrison-Wade, Associate Dean of Faculty Affairs, at 303-315-4957.
 New faculty members, please see Appendix A for a checklist for Getting Started and Appendix B-Useful Contacts.